 There are several ways to make it easy to navigate the Pages of content on your site.
 Here are a few ideas:

 Navigation Menus – the most common method, you can create top-level links to your Pages with a Primary or Secondary Navigation Menu Bar along the top of your site.

 P6 Menus / P7 Menus

 ProPhoto Grids – you can create a slick thumbnail Grid with each image linking to a different Page you’ve made.
 You can place a Grid in any page, post or layout.

 - Clickable Images – use one or more images in the content of your site to manually link to a Page you’ve created.

-Widgets – Widgets are how you add content to your layout without using posts or pages.
+P6 Widgets – Widgets are how you add content to your ProPhoto 6 template without using posts or pages.
 Add widgets in “ProPhoto > Customizer > Layout”.
 Grid widgets, menu widgets, and graphics widgets will be most commonly used for linking to pages.

 Get creative with these tools to make it easy for visitors to find the information they need on your site.
 Be sure to create your Pages of content before you begin linking so there is something to link to!

-It is possible to create special layouts for particular pages or groups of pages by using child templates.
-These unique templates can be applied to every page on your site or specific pages.
-Typically, the content you want is added into your WordPress page, but it’s also possible to use a template created for a single page to get a really specific layout for text, images, or whatever you may want to add in the ProPhoto template.
+It is possible to create special layouts for particular pages or groups of pages.
+P6 uses child templates and P7 uses layouts.
+These unique templates can be applied to every page on your site or specific pages .
+Typically, the content you want is added into your WordPress page, but it’s also possible to use a template or layout connected to a single page to get a really specific layout for text, images, or whatever you may want to add.